jeju5/management/cs/tools/docker-and-kubernetes/docker-and-kubernates.md

     CMD ["redis-server"]
     ```
     * FROM alpine base image is downloaded.
-    * RUN create a temp container from a image downloaded previously and execute commands specified and get these as an image.
+    * RUN create a temporary container from a image downloaded previously and execute commands specified and get these as an
+    image.
     * CMD speicies what commands a container with an image from previous step will execute.